bacalhau-project/bacalhau/docs/examples/molecular-dynamics/openmm/index.md

 sidebar_label: "Simulation with OpenMM"
 sidebar_position: 5
 ---
 # Molecular Simulation with OpenMM and Bacalhau

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 In this tutorial example, we will showcase how to containerize an OpenMM workload so that it can be executed on the Bacalhau network and take advantage of the distributed storage & compute resources.
 [OpenMM](https://github.com/openmm/openmm) is a toolkit for molecular simulation.
-It is a physic based libraries that is useful for refining the structure and exploring functional interactions with other molecules.
+It is a physic-based library that is useful for refining the structure and exploring functional interactions with other molecules.
 It provides a combination of extreme flexibility (through custom forces and integrators), openness, and high performance (especially on recent GPUs) that make it truly unique among simulation codes.

 ## TD;LR
 Running OpenMM m molecular simulation with Bacalhau